 Today’s post is a guest contribution from long-time friend, Bishop Ronald Wilson.
-He currently serves as the General Superintendent of the Congregational Holiness Church, a position he has held since 2003.
+He served as the General Superintendent of the Congregational Holiness Church from 2003-2017.
 As a longtime church leader, he has spent countless hours in the study of the topic he has written about.
 Enjoy today’s offering and as always, please know that your comments and interaction are welcomed. ~ William

 References to the “tithe” or giving of a tenth are found throughout the Bible.
 The tithe represents returning to God a significant, specific, and intentional portion of the material gain.
 However, giving is not limited to the tithe.
 Neither can it be defined by a specific love offering amount as illustrated by Jesus’ comment that a woman who gave a very small amount had given more than those that had given large amounts because “while they gave out of their abundance, she gave all she had.”

 For the Christian, true stewardship goes far beyond the dollar bill.
 Our time, talents, abilities, material possessions and wealth all come into the equation of our service to God.
 In recent years, a Biblical worldview of stewardship has been defined as “utilizing and managing all resources God provides for the glory of God and the betterment of His creation.”
 This view maintains that true stewardship is managing everything God brings into the believer’s life in a manner that honors God and impacts eternity.
 Since everything belongs to God, we should not be careless in our handling of God’s resources.
 Psalm 24:1 states, “The earth is the Lord’s, and the fullness thereof; the world, and they that dwell therein.”